Bachelor of Science in Business Administration Management

 Additional Warrington Electives

-Management majors interested in furthering their business knowledge may pursue a Master of International Business or a Master of Science in Information Systems (MSISOM) through the combined degree programs.
-Combined degree students may apply select master’s courses to their bachelor’s degree requirements.
-Students who complete the combined degree enhance their marketability and develop valuable industry relationships.
+Management majors interested in furthering their business knowledge may pursue a Master of International Business or a Master of Science in Information Systems (MSISOM) through the combination degree programs.
+Combination degree students may apply select master’s courses to their bachelor’s degree requirements.
+Students who complete the combination degree enhance their marketability and develop valuable industry relationships.

 For more information, please schedule an appointment with an Academic Advisor and consult the MS-ISOM, Master of International Business, or Master of Science in Real Estate program website.